FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 This introduction will only make use of one FIWARE component - the [Keyrock](https://fiware-idm.readthedocs.io/en/latest/) Identity Management Generic Enabler.
 Usage of **Keyrock** alone is insufficient for an application to qualify as _“Powered by FIWARE”_.
-Additionally will be persisting user data in a **MySQL** database.
+Additionally, will be persisting user data in a **MySQL** database.

 The overall architecture will consist of the following elements: